I had a soul. Even though I didn’t deserve it, I was given a soul.

 I had no soul.

-The Doctor had never been religious, but I knew about the afterlife and had pondered on it several times.
+I knew about the afterlife and had pondered on it several times.
 I also remembered a book I had downloaded into my brain where a character said that only human beings had eternal souls.
 Creatures that had longer lives than humans – like myself – had no souls, and all that welcomed us after death was an abyss.
 When that thought entered my mind, my robotic body froze, so I spent an hour standing in the dump.

 I was seen.